Taras-Rm/database-containers-practice/README.md

+## Run MongoDB and PostgreSQL containers + basic operations

+After running containers, it will create a `users` table (collection) and add data to these tables.

-To run this project follow next steps
+To run this project follow the next steps
-1. Clone repo
+1. Clone repo:
-2. Enter in root directory `cd ./`
+2. Enter in the root directory `cd ./`
 3. Install dependencies: `npm install`
 3. Add environment files according to examples:
-- ./postgresql/.env
+- ./postgres-cfg.env
 - ./pgadmin-cfg.env
-- ./postgres-cfg.env
+- ./mongo-cfg.env

-Start databases in containers:

-4. Run command: `docker compose up`

-Execute postgres queries:

-5. Run command: `node postgresql/index.js`